 There are multiple stages of gum disease.
 Knowing how gum disease progresses can help you identify symptoms before they worsen:

-• Moderate Periodontitis: You will experience chronic gum pain and soreness at this stage.
+- Moderate Periodontitis: At this stage, you will experience chronic gum pain and soreness.
 Periods of gum inflammation and bone loss are common in patients with moderate periodontitis.

-• Advanced Periodontitis: The final stage of gum disease is marked by loose teeth and irreversible gum damage.
-You will require oral surgery and restorative care if you develop advanced gum disease.
+- Advanced Periodontitis: The final stage of gum disease is marked by loose teeth and irreversible gum damage.
+If you develop advanced gum disease, you will require oral surgery and restorative care.

 Periodontal Disease Treatment in Lansdale, PA